gaborbernat/bernat-tech/content/posts/type-hints/index.md

 # Conclusion

-So at the end of this long blog post, you may ask: is it worth using type hints, or when should one use them?
-I think type hinting is at the end of the day virtually the same as your unit tests, just expressed differently in code.
-They provide a standard (and re-usable for other goals) way to test the input and output types of your codebase.
+Is it worth using type hints, and when?
+Type hinting is the same as unit tests, expressed differently in code.
+Both provide a standard way to verify the input and output behavior of your codebase.

-Therefore, type hints **should be used whenever the unit test is worth writing.** This can be even just ten lines of code if you need to maintain it later.
-Similarly, you should start adding type hints whenever you start writing unit tests.
-The only place when I would not add them is when I don't write unit tests, such REPL lines, or throw away one-time usage scripts.
+Type hints **should be used whenever a unit test is worth writing.** That can be ten lines of code if you need to maintain it later.
+Start adding type hints when you start writing unit tests.
+The only place to skip them is where you wouldn't write tests: REPL lines or throw-away scripts.

-Remember that, similar to unit tests, while it does makes your codebase contain an extra number of lines, at the end of the day, all the code you add is code that is automatically checked and enforced to be correct.
-It acts as a safety net to ensure that things keep working when you change things around later on, so probably worth paying this extra cost.
+Similar to tests, adding type hints grows your codebase, but all the code you add is automatically checked and enforced.
+It acts as a safety net when you change things around later.

 {{< figure src="thats_all_folks.webp" width="700" alt="Seal waving goodbye" >}}